sng-11/School_District_Analysis/README.md

 ## Summary

-To summarize, the following lists four major changes in the updated school district analysis after reading and math scores for Thomas High School's 9th grade have been replaced with NaNs:
+To summarize, the following list includes four major changes in the updated school district analysis after reading and math scores for Thomas High School's 9th grade have been replaced with NaNs:

 1.